Visit of Heinrich Himmler to Spain in 1940: The course of the visit

 Himmler and General José Moscardó Ituarte visiting the ruins of the Alcázar of Toledo.
 Also with them is Karl Wolff.

 The following day, Himmler travelled to El Escorial (Note: At El Escorial, the entourage also visited the tomb of José Antonio Primo de Rivera—the founder of the Falange Española—where they laid a wreath.) and to the former capital of the Visigothic Kingdom, Toledo, where he toured the ruins of the Alcázar.
 Spanish archaeologist Julio Martínez Santa-Olalla, an ardent Nazi sympathizer, was assigned to the entourage and accompanied Himmler during these visits.
 In the evening, Himmler attended a dinner at the Hotel Ritz in Madrid, organized by José Finat, with the top Falangist officials in attendance.
 In the morning of 22 October, Himmler paid a visit to the Prado Museum, the headquarters of Falangist aid organization Auxilio Social, and the National Archaeological Museum—where he meticulously studied a map of the Germanic invasions—and then in the afternoon, gave a speech at the Madrid headquarters of the Nazi Party.
 During his speech, Himmler announced that "all Jews from the Greater Germanic Reich would be placed in a 'closed ghetto' in the General Government."

 After their stay in the capital, the German entourage headed to Barcelona by plane.
 In the morning of 23 October, Himmler landed in El Prat Airport, where he was received by military and civilian authorities.
 Accompanied by the Captain General of Catalonia, General Luis Orgaz Yoldi, and Barcelona Mayor Miguel Mateu y Pla, he attended a folklore presentation at the Poble Espanyol in Montjuïc.
 In Barcelona, Himmler and his entourage stayed at the Ritz.
 At around 3:30 p.m., the entourage went to visit the Montserrat Abbey, well known in relation to the Holy Grail tradition.
 In fact, Himmler firmly believed that Montserrat was really the "Monsalvat" depicted in Richard Wagner's opera Parsifal.
 One of the monks, Andreu Ripoll Noble, was the only one who could speak German and thus he served as interpreter for the group of visitors.
 Himmler—who on several occasions explained to the monks the Germanic and pagan origin of Montserrat—asked to see the archives related to the location of the Holy Grail, although the monks pointed out to him that it was not there.
 Upon their return to Barcelona, the members of the entourage visited the German consulate and later attended a dinner hosted by the City Council.
 After the dinner, Himmler and other Francoist leaders visited a former Republican checa located in Vallmajor street.
 The following day, he boarded a plane and returned to Germany.

-It so happened that while the Nazi leader was in Barcelona, his portfolio, carrying secret documents, went missing.
+While the Nazi leader was in Barcelona, his portfolio, carrying secret documents, went missing.
 (Note: In fact, some authors have hinted at the British secret service as being behind this incident.)